plancky/shashvat.dev/content/about/_index.md

 title: "About"
 ---

 Hi!
-I am Shashvat Jain, and I enjoy tinkering with mathematics, computer software.
+I am Shashvat Jain, and I enjoy tinkering with computer software.

 I hold a bachelor's degree in Physics and I am currently a software developer at [487 studios](https://www.foureightseven.studio/), where I am mostly involved in web-realted engineering.